 Your kids adjust better and learn faster when younger.
 Remember, this opportunity is for them too.

 If you are not married, it will improve your profile and get you a better partner.

 It is never a bad thing to hold a PR visa that allows you to work & live overseas.

 It is never a bad thing to hold an additional UK, Australia, Germany or Canadian Passport.

 No kids?
 Even better:

-If you are married and do not have children yet, your kids born inside the country will become Naturalized Citizens automatically.
+If you are married and do not have children yet, your kids born in the country will become Naturalized Citizens automatically.